MicrosoftDocs/power-automate-docs/articles/desktop-flows/governance.md

 ## Prevent Power Automate for desktop from taking screenshots for action logs upon error

-You can use the following registry entry to prevent Power Automate for desktop from taking a screenshot for the actions logs when an error occurs.
+You can use the following registry entry to prevent Power Automate for desktop from taking a screenshot for the actions logs when an error occurs during a flow run.

 |Hive|Key|Name|Type|
 |---|---|---|---|